-OPCEN HC FLare Monthly Flare Flows 1/1/04 - 7/1/15
+OPCEN HC flare activity 7/1/13 - 6/30/14

 There were no reportable flaring events requiring causal analysis on the OPCEN HC flare during this 12-month period.
 There were three small unplanned flaring events during this time.
 Two of these occurred as a result of events that triggered causal analysis due to flaring on the DCU flare.
 The emissions from the OPCEN flare were included in the Causal Analysis Reports for these events which are described in the DCU flare section.
 The third small flaring event occurred during depressuring of a column in the Dimersol Unit.
 The depressuring rate was slowed to stop the flaring.